 In addition, any client’s portfolio should use the model only on those portfolios that meet the specifications outlined previously with respect to geography, product type, and transaction type.

-FICO utilizes a proprietary neural network technology called NNET08 which is a tool utilizing back propagation and unique regularization to produce a neural net score that is refined for rare event detection such as payment card fraud.

-While specific proprietary details about NNET08 are limited, general assumptions applicable to neural networks include:

-The input data is accurately labeled, clean, and preprocessed to remove noise and inconsistencies.

-The selected features (e.g., transaction amount, location, time) are relevant and have predictive power for detecting fraudulent activities.

-The training data distribution is representative of the real-world scenarios the model will encounter, including the proportion of fraudulent to non-fraudulent transactions.

-The neural network's architecture, including the number of layers and neurons, is appropriately complex for the problem, with regularization techniques applied to prevent overfitting.

-The training process is stable, with appropriate learning rates and convergence criteria, ensuring the model reaches an optimal solution.

-The model's outputs are interpretable, and certain features exhibit monotonic relationships with the predicted outcome, enhancing trust and compliance with regulatory standards.

 Model Performance / Fit Testing

 Provide testing of model performance / fit on the estimation and hold-out samples, including calculations of relative and absolute model errors for different population/product/portfolio risk segments and time periods.
 For some models, their fit can be evaluated using various additional statistical metrics and analytical techniques.
 This includes, for example: the K-S test, ROC curves (and AUC/Gini coefficient and similar measures of discriminatory power), lift charts, Precision/Recall, F1 score, risk profiling, etc.